hrahmanin/Target_cohesin_loading/README.md

 ### Structure of the repository
 The structure of this repository follows as below:
-- inputs : simulated and experimental data.
-- output : files after processing and analyzing the input data.
-- analysis: notebooks and code for analyzing simulations and experimental data.
+- Analysis: notebooks and code for analyzing simulations and experimental data.
-- scripts: codes for performing simulations.
+- Scripts: codes for performing simulations.
+- Target_Cohesin_Loading: accessory script for the simulations

 ### Requirements
 - *Polychrom*: A toolkit for polymer simulations. (https://github.com/open2c/polychrom)